 Aristotle opened my mind to a completely different way of thinking.
 All I wanted to do was learn more—to understand more deeply.

 Dr. Gary M. Quinlivan, DeanAlex G. McKenna School of Business, Economics and GovernmentPhone: 724-537-4597

 Alex G. McKenna School of Business, Economics, and Government

-The politics department at Saint Vincent College goes beyond daily political controversies to examine the underlying questions of political life: What is human nature?
+The politics department at Saint Vincent College goes beyond daily political issues to examine the underlying questions of political science: What is human nature?
 Of what does the human life consist?
-How does that life relate to our community?
-By the end of their undergraduate education, politics students will be able to view political issues with these questions in mind, allowing for a discerning study of politics from a holistic perspective.
-Our nationally renowned faculty work to ensure that this knowledge leads to fulfilling personal lives.
-Our graduates are well prepared to pursue successful careers in law, government, education, foundations, business and many other areas.
+How does that life relate to the city?
+By the end of their college journey, politics students will be able to view political issues with these questions in mind, allowing for a discerning study of politics from a holistic perspective.
+Our nationally renowned faculty ensures that this knowledge leads to fulfilling personal lives along with successful careers in law, government agencies, foundations and many others.